barionleg/Xipho/download.md

 This is the preferred way to install Icecast, as distribution packaging is tuned to make Icecast fit well into your system.
 In most cases packaging will also provide necessary scripts/files to make Icecast start as a service on boot.
 For details please refer to the package repository section of your distribution's fine manual.

-Hints that you might find useful:
+### Official packages of current Icecast

--   Thomas provides test builds, packaged for various distributions, using his [OBS project](https://build.opensuse.org/package/show/home:dm8tbr/icecast) for Icecast.
+-   Thomas provides official builds of latest Icecast, packaged for various distributions, using his [OBS project](https://build.opensuse.org/package/show/home:dm8tbr/icecast) for Icecast.
 -   There are [package repositories](http://download.opensuse.org/repositories/home:/dm8tbr/)
     that can be added to the distro package manager.
+You can think of it as a "PPA" or whatever your distro calls this.
 -   Debian and its derivatives (e.g. Ubuntu) name the package `icecast2`.
+-   Packages are built with openSSL enabled, to ease setting up HTTPS streaming/access.

 ## Older Releases
 Older releases can be found [here](http://downloads.xiph.org/releases/icecast/)